deliciousbrains/blog-drafts/20150316-hosting-wp-part-2.md

 sudo nano /etc/php5/fpm/php.ini
 ```

-Change the following lines, to match the value you assigned to the **client_max_body_size** directive when configuring Nginx:
+Change the following lines to match the value you assigned to the **client_max_body_size** directive when configuring Nginx:

 ```
 upload_max_filesize = 2M